: detection of HNC and tentative detection of CN in APM 08279+5255

 the quasar reduces the splitting to 68 MHz, so that the broad (FWHP

-400 kms) HNC and CN lines arising in the nuclear region of the
+400 kms ) HNC and CN lines arising in the nuclear region of the

 quasar are blended.

-HNC and CN are the 4 and 5 molecular species
+HNC and CN are the 4 and 5

 detected at redshift .
 The derived HNC and CN line intensities